bterwijn/memory_graph/README.md

 ### Immutable Type ###
 In the code below variable `a` and `b` both reference the same tuple value (4, 3, 2).
-A tuple is an immutable type and therefore when we change variable `a` its value can not be mutated in place, and thus a copy is made and `a` and `b` reference a different value afterwards.
+A tuple is an immutable type and therefore when we change variable `a` its value **cannot** be mutated in place, and thus a copy is made and `a` and `b` reference a different value afterwards.

 ```python
 import memory_graph